GermanDemidov/compbio_underhood/README.md

 - I never had a twitter account!

-But you work in computational biology, thus, you can learn how to use Twitter in no time.
+You work in computational biology, thus, you can learn how to use Twitter in no time.
 You will get your account details so you won't need to register on Twitter.
 - I am boring and have nothing to talk about.

 We don't aim to invite the stars of computational biology only.
 This Twitter account is created to show what our/your job is about.
 Simply talk about your daily routines.